changyu04/sdp-interactive-poster/README.md

 npm install react-flexbox --save npm i react-bootstrap
 ````
+Should the elements in the webapp not fit your screen, do zoom in and out to adjust the fit appropriately.
 In the future, should this page be launched on the internet, the link will be updated here.